uwindsorvgdc/Governance/Board/18-Consolidated-Election-Rules.md

 1. Each Club Member shall be entitled to one vote provided that, at the time of the end of the voting period, their membership can, by the Head of Operations or a person designated by them, be verified as a club be verified as a club Member either by the President of the VGDC or by review of the members list of the VGDC Discord.
 The Head of Operations shall require that, on submission of any balot, the member make an attestation that they are an eligible member and that they have a good faith belief that they are a member of the VGDC.
 2. Any Member the Board may hold in contempt shall not be entitled to any vote notwithstanding anything else in this section.
-3. All ballots issued by the Head of Operations shall be returned within 48 hours of issuance.
+3. All ballots issued by the Head of Operations shall be returned within 48 hours of issuance, or such an earlier time as the Head of Operations may by regulation require.
+4. The Head of Operations shall issue no regulation further constraining or expanding entitlement to vote.

 ## §5 Contempt for Violation of Attestation